 - 1 cup water

-- Peel the carrot and radish, and cut them into thin matchsticks of about 2.5-inch long.
+- Peel the carrot and radish, and cut them into thin matchsticks about 2.5 inches long.
 Alternatively, you can grate them using a grater or food processor with the grating disc attached.

 - Transfer the grated carrot and radish to a medium bowl and sprinkle with the salt.
 Using your hands, stir to coat the vegetables with the salt.
-Let is sit for about 30 minutes, or until they are soft and you can bend them easily.
+Let it sit for about 30 minutes or until they are soft and you can bend them easily.

 - Rinse the carrot and radish and squeeze them to remove as much water as possible.
 Transfer them to a clean jar (I used a 25-oz jar) or large bowl and cover with the brine to fully submerge the vegetables.

 - Close the jar with the lid and refrigerate for at least 24 hours.
 Use in bánh mì, sandwiches, salads, and more!Pickles will keep in the refrigerator for about 3 weeks.